INDEX | SITEMAP | GOOGLE | UPDATES | BLOG | CONTACT | $Donate? | HOME

 * The Grumman Aircraft Company was established on Long Island, New York, by Leroy Grumman and a group of other engineers in 1929.
 They had all worked for the Loening Company, but decided not to stay with the company when it relocated, the split being amicable.
 The company took on various tasks, such as welding truck frames, to stay afloat, but was focused on the US Navy as a customer, starting out by building aircraft floats, but then graduated to building a biplane fighter, with the Grumman "G-5" or "XFF-1" prototype first flying on 22 April 1931.
 27 production FF-1 machines followed, with initial deliveries to the Navy in 1933.

 The "Fifi", as the FF-1 was nicknamed, had a fuselage of metal construction, but fabric-covered wings.
-It had enclosed tandem cockpit and taildragger landing gear, the tailwheel being fixed and the main gear being hand-cranked up into the fuselage.
+It had an enclosed tandem cockpit and taildragger landing gear, the tailwheel being fixed and the main gear being hand-cranked up into the fuselage.
 The prototype was originally powered by a Wright R-1820-E Cyclone 9-cylinder single-row air-cooled engine with 460 kW (615 HP), but it was upgraded to the R-1820-F variant with 560 kW (750 HP).
 The engine drove a two-bladed variable-pitch prop.

 Grumman FF-1